What Is Stomach and Abdominal Pain in Pregnancy?

 - Persistent Pain: If the pain continues or worsens, always consult your doctor.
 Persistent abdominal pain in pregnancy needs professional advice.

-What Are the Normal Levels of Pain During Pregnancy?
+What Are the Normal Levels of Pain During Pregnancy

 Mild to moderate pain is quite common during pregnancy.
 Here’s what is common in each stage of pregnancy: